 - Functional Capacity Evaluations (FCEs): These are sets of tests that measure physical and cognitive abilities.

-- Doctor’s Notes and Medical Records: These documents can provide insights into the limitations and restrictions faced by the claimant.
+- Doctor’s Notes and Medical Records: These documents can provide insights into the claimant’s limitations and restrictions.

 - A Residual Functional Capacity form, or Medical Source Statement form: This is an excellent way for the claimant’s doctor to summarize the claimant’s diagnoses, the severity of those diagnoses, and the claimant’s various restrictions and limitations that result from those diagnoses.
 These forms can be customized to the claimant’s individual claim.